deejonmustard/wsl-dev-setup/README.md

 ## Flexible Dotfile Management

-The setup intelligently adapts to your preferences:
+The setup intelligently adapts to your preferences and existing workflows:

 ### Automatic Detection
-- Detects existing Windows dotfiles at `C:\Users\username\dotfiles`
+- Detects existing Windows dotfiles at common locations
 - Preserves existing configurations and workflows
 - No duplication or conflicts with your current setup